IQSS/dataverse.org/docs/best_practices/source/harvard-policies/harvard-terms-of-use.rst

 Downloaders represent that, in downloading any material from the Site, they:

- #. have read and understood the Site’s Community Guidelines (link);
+ #. have read and understood the Site’s Community Norms (http://best-practices.dataverse.org/harvard-policies/community-norms.html);
- #. have read and understood the Site’s Data Use Policy (link);
+ #. have read and understood the Site’s Data Use Policy (http://best-practices.dataverse.org/harvard-policies/sample-dua.html);
  #. will abide by the applicable data usage license agreement attached to the dataset;
  #. acknowledge that their account information (for Users) or temporary site identification information (for Guests) may be recorded upon download, which can then be viewed by the owner of the User Upload; and
  #. have done their due diligence in ensuring that they do not download and use any datasets or other materials where prohibited by applicable law.

-TERMINATION
+Termination
 -------------------------

 Harvard Dataverse may terminate your access to all or any part of the Service at any time, with or without cause, with or without notice, effective immediately.